Academic Regulations and Requirements

 Columbia Location

-- Student Health Center - The Student Health Center provides medical services, psychiatric and counseling services, alcohol/drug problems, and health education.
+- The Student Health & Well-Being Center at the University of Missouri provides medical services, psychiatric and counseling services, alcohol/drug problems consultation, and health education.

 Springfield –The Counseling and Testing Center at MSU